 - Learn about the glycemic index and glycemic load.

 - Eat fewer products made with flour

 - Skip products made with high-fructose syrup

-The sugar is the reason why people have problems with insulin resistance.
+Sugar is the reason why people have problems with insulin resistance.
 Carbohydrate diets trigger obesity.
 Later on, diabetes shows up.
-It is known that takes just one generation to become obese with the Western diet.
-It means plenty of processed foods, fewer vegetables and plenty of sweets.
+It is known that it takes just one generation to become obese with the Western diet.
+It means plenty of processed foods, fewer vegetables, and plenty of sweets.

 Why Are Processed Carbohydrates Bad?

 The grain is stripped of minerals and vitamins.
-There is no beneficial fiber.
-The pulverized starch digests fast creating spikes in the blood sugar.
+Unfortunately, there is no beneficial fiber.
+The pulverized starch digests fast, creating spikes in the blood sugar.
 It leads to colossal insulin secretion.
 Later on, insulin sensitivity disappears.

 What Are The Heck Glycemic Index And Glycemic Load?